 While this appears to be true, the reason why Wix’s help functions are so much more comprehensive is that their product is more complex.
 As mentioned above, Wix gives you the option to make all sorts of personalization to its elements.
 So with more bells and whistles, naturally they need more support.

 Wix offers you phone and email support across all their plans from Monday to Thursday 5am-5pm, whereas Weebly offers phone support only for the Pro, Business and Performance plans.
 But, you can choose from email and live chat support, or phone them Monday to Friday 6am to 6pm, and at weekends from 8am to 5pm.

 Wix has a really helpful and in-depth knowledge base.
 There’s a search bar which you can use to find specific queries, or browse through categories like ‘Getting Started’, ‘Domains’, and more.
 These all link to numerous help articles, guides, and tips.
 You can also use the Wix Blog, or Wix’s social media for more help and support resources.

 Compared to Wix, Weebly’s help center is slightly less developed but still very helpful.
 It’s laid out in a similar style with a search bar and browsing categories.

 As well as its phone, email, live chat support, and help center, Weebly also has a forum and social support, so there’s something for everyone.

-If you subscribe to Wix’s VIP plan, they have a separate, dedicated VIP priority phone support team where you have access to one-on-one personal support from their team (more on the pricing of the VIP plan below).
+If you subscribe to Wix’s Business Elite plan, they have a separate, dedicated VIP priority phone support team where you have access to one-on-one personal support from their team.

 This article has helped you discover whether Wix or Weebly is better for you.
 Depending on your specific needs, both builders have their pros and cons.